ISLA SOLEDAD - LAHUY ISLAND, CARAMOAN, CAMARINES SUR, PHILIPPINES

 For the island-hopping boat rental, the price for the whole day is P2500.00

-Boat's maximum Capacity is 12 passengers
+The boat's maximum Capacity is 12 passengers.

 But, following the municipal tourism rules for safety, each boat is limited to 8 passengers, excluding the crew.

-More than eight passengers, you need to rent two boats.
+For more than eight passengers, you need to rent two boats.

 Passengers should all be provided with a life vest by the boat operators